Fibromatosis colli: Pathology

 Microscopic histopathological analyses of biopsied FMC tumor tissues typically find benign-appearing, spindle-shaped fibroblasts, decomposing skeletal muscle fibers, and, in some cases, regenerating skeletal muscle fibers in a collagen fiber-containing background.
 If necessary, these tumors are typically diagnosed by microscopic examination of fine-needle aspiration samples rather than the more invasive approach of tumor biopsy sampling.
-The asperates show scant to moderately cellular, scattered, oval-shaped to spindle-shaped fibroblasts, naked nuclei (i.e. cell nuclei virtually devoid of other cell elements such as the cytoplasm), wisps of collagen, atrophic, degenerating muscle fibers, regenerating muscle fibers, and intact skeletal muscle cells containing multiple nuclei.
+The aspirates show scant to moderately cellular, scattered, oval-shaped to spindle-shaped fibroblasts, naked nuclei (i.e. cell nuclei virtually devoid of other cell elements such as the cytoplasm), wisps of collagen, atrophic, degenerating muscle fibers, regenerating muscle fibers, and intact skeletal muscle cells containing multiple nuclei.
 There is no evidence of inflammation, hemorrhage, cell necrosis, or rapidly dividing and/or proliferating cells.

 Etiology

 It has been postulated that the FMC tumor mass itself is a remnant of a hematoma caused by tissue injury occurring during delivery.
 However, there are no features of hematomas (e.g. hemosiderin released by dying red blood cells) in theses lesions at diagnosis and no evidence of trauma (e.g. overlying skin changes or discolorations) at birth in infants who later present with FMC tumors.
 It has also been suggested that venous outflow obstruction occurring in the fetus while in the uterus or during delivery leads to degeneration of sternocleidomastoid muscle fibers and subsequent fibrosis of the damaged areas.
 Finally, it has been suggested that an injury due to poor fetal head positioning in the uterus produces a compartment syndrome-like pressure-induced injury to the sternocleidomastoid muscle that results in muscle cell death followed by tissue fibrosis and the usual pathology of FMC tumors.